urvil38/git-push/README.md

 ## Prerequisite:

-1. You need to set `HOME` environment varible where git-cli store it's configuration:
+1. You need to set `HOME` environment varible where git-push store it's configuration:

     - For linux and macos: